-Switzerland Freelance Software Designer & Developer Joined about 7 years ago
+Switzerland Freelance Software Designer & Developer Joined over 7 years ago

 I get your argument, but Tailwind has got you covered ;) Did you see the second example about the component-friendliness?
 There‘s even a whole section about extracting components in the documentation: https://tailwindcss.com/docs/extracting-components/ I think the @apply directive is very powerful.
 This, together with the high ability of customization, clearly sets it apart from other atomic css solutions.